 The Peak District Challenge is a walking or running event, for individuals or teams.

 The Peak District Challenge takes place overnight from the evening of Friday 13 September and the day of Saturday 14 September 2024, starting in Hathersage at postcode S32 1DU.

 All events start and finish at Hathersage at postcode S32 1DU.

-The Silver and Gold Ultra routes start at 9.00pm on Friday evening, 20 September 2019, so their 24 hour finishing target is 9.00pm on Saturday 21 September 2019.
+The Silver and Gold Ultra routes start at 9.00pm on Friday evening.
+Their 24 hour finishing target is 9.00pm on Saturday.

-You have the option of navigating yourself around the challenge route, or joining a led group with a qualified Mountain Leader from Wilderness Development.
+You have the option of navigating yourself around the challenge route, or joining a led walking group with a guide.
 Mountain Leaders will lead groups on the Copper and Bronze challenges, and overnight section of the Silver challenge taking care of your navigation and safety on the hill.
 Silver challengers must navigate themselves during daylight hours.

 We publish more advice on “What level of navigation or map-reading ability do I need?” in our FAQs.